EmilAlexanderLindgren/hitsy-legal/README.md

 # hitsy-legal
-egal pages for the Hitsy iOS app.
+legal pages for the Hitsy iOS app.